yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/customtables.md

 To create reports on selected tables, there are two types of queries available:

-1. **Custom query**: This query allows you to choose a default or custom table, and provides options to filter, summarize and visualize the data using the provided buttons.
+1. **Custom query**: This query allows you to choose a default or custom table, and provides options to filter, summarize and visualise the data using the provided buttons.
 With this query, you can perform actions on tables through a simple interface, without the need for any database queries.
     - Filters and logic within Filters can be used to construct queries.
 You can filter data by specific column values or combinations of column values.
     ![](https://i.imgur.com/Rj2r4Of.png)